DTeam-Top/hardhat-remix-analyzer/README.md

 This plugin needs no configuration to run, in this case, it will apply all rules for all the contracts files.

-To customize it, you can create a configuration file named `.analyzerRules.json` under the root directory of your hardhat project.
+To customize it, you can add `analyzerRules` to `HardhatUserConfig` in your hardhat project.
 The type of the configuration:

 ```ts
 export type AnalyzerConfiguration = {